Best practices

 Key takeaways

 - Approve high-impact low-frequency actions.
 Monitor high-frequency low-impact ones.
+Trying to approve everything burns reviewers out within a week.

 The scenario